 Federal funding is subject to various laws, rules, statues and crosscutting requirements governing the use of the funds.
 The projects developed under the Program, may be subject to the requirements listed below.

 The Developer/Owner/Project must be in compliance with these and any other state, federal, or local laws, rules, and regulations as may become applicable throughout the term of the Affordability Period.
-These laws, rules, regulations and crosscutting requirements are to be used in conjunction with supplement those included in the DLG CDBG-DR Subrecipient Manual and the KHC Guidelines.
+These laws, rules, regulations and crosscutting requirements are to be used in conjunction with those included in the DLG CDBG-DR Subrecipient Manual.